microservices-demo/microservices-demo/README.md

 ## Deployment Platforms

-The application is designed to be deployed to multiple platforms.
+This repo includes configuration and scripts that deploy the application to the following platforms:

 - [Amazon ECS](./aws-ecs/)
 - [Docker](./docker-single/) (single host, e.g. Docker For Mac)